 In the first eight months, over 59,000 personal data breaches have been reported to GDPR regulators.
-This may be less than you may have liked to see, but it is twice as many as there were in 2017; and, of course, 59,000+ more than anyone wants.
+This may be less than you may have liked to see.
+However, it is twice as many as there were in 2017; and, of course, 59,000+ more than anyone wants.

-The fines levied by GDPR regulators are hefty (up to €20 million, or up to 4 percent of total revenue from the previous year, whichever is larger), so you are seeing an increase aligned and strategic approach to keeping data secure; and, reporting any data breaches that do happen quickly.
+The fines levied by GDPR regulators are hefty (up to €20 million, or up to 4 percent of total revenue from the previous year, whichever is larger).
+Thus, you are seeing an increase in an aligned and strategic approach to keeping data secure.
+Additionally, reporting any data breaches that do happen quickly.
 If you would like to see how the GDPR has fared in its first eight months, download the DLA Piper GDPR data breach survey, here.

-The results of the GDPR don’t speak to its effectiveness thus far, but in future reports it will become evident that the law is working to keep individual data secure; or, at the very least, keeping companies honest.
+The results of the GDPR don’t speak to its effectiveness thus far.
+However, in future reports, it will become evident that the law is working to keep individual data secure.
+Or, at the very least, keeping companies honest.
 Under the GDPR, companies that sustain data breaches have 72 hours to notify the people whose information has been exposed.
-This strict deadline eliminates the possibilities that companies can manipulate public perception about how they are faring with data security, as you’ve seen numerous times over the past two decades.
+This strict deadline eliminates the possibility that companies can manipulate public perception about how they are faring with data security.
+As you’ve seen numerous times over the past two decades.

 Unfortunately, the huge teeth that the GDPR was built with haven’t been used to bite non-compliant companies thus far.
-Fines that add up to €55,955,871 have been levied against the companies responsible for the 59,000 and change reported data breaches, an admittedly modest amount when you consider that around 90 percent of that sum was the fine levied against a single company, U.S.-based tech giant Google..
+Fines that add up to €55,955,871 have been levied against the companies responsible for the 59,000 and change-reported data breaches.
+This is an admittedly modest amount.
+Especially when you consider that around 90 percent of that sum was the fine levied against a single company.
+U.S.-based tech giant Google.

-According to a French GDPR regulator, this small amount should be considered the result of it being a transition year than some type of long-term ineffectiveness of the law.
-It remains to be seen just how effective the law can be if regulators aren’t actively enforcing it in a manner that affects the business operations of those at fault.
+A French GDPR regulator stated that they consider the small amount as a result of it being a transition year.
+Rather than some type of long-term ineffectiveness of the law.
+It remains to be seen just how effective the law can be.
+It depends if regulators actively enforce it in a manner that affects the business operations of those at fault.

-Over the past year since GDPR has went into effect, a lot has happened in the U.S. on the individual data privacy front.
-Not only has the GDPR lit fire under the seats of lawmakers, it has major tech firm CEOs, such as Apple’s Tim Cook, calling individual data privacy a “fundamental human right”.
+Over the past year since GDPR went into effect, a lot has happened in the U.S. Especially on the individual data privacy front.
+Not only has the GDPR lit fire under the seats of lawmakers.
+It also has major tech firm CEOs, such as Apple’s Tim Cook, calling individual data privacy a “fundamental human right”.

-While Mr. Cook seems to be in the minority of American tech company leaders (as can be seen by the €50 million GDPR Google fine), it is a step in the right direction.
+While American tech company leaders largely oppose the GDPR (as demonstrated by the €50 million fine against Google), Mr. Cook’s support represents a step in the right direction.
 One place where data privacy was a priority is in the state of California.
-Not long after the GDPR went into effect, the Golden State passed its own sweeping (and rather hastily designed) data privacy law, the California Consumer Privacy Act.
-The CCP is designed to protect the residents of California from corporate overreach.
+Not long after the GDPR went into effect, the Golden State passed its own sweeping (and rather hastily designed) data privacy law.
+The California Consumer Privacy Act.
+We designed the CCP to protect California residents from corporate overreach.
 Colorado, Massachusetts, and Ohio lawmakers followed suit with their own privacy laws shortly after California’s CPA was ratified.

-This is good news for individual data privacy in the U.S. It’s a far cry from only a few short years ago where some of the most reputable companies in the world could regularly lose a person’s sensitive data with no pushback.
+This is good news for individual data privacy in the U.S. It’s a far cry from only a few short years ago when some of the most reputable companies in the world could regularly lose a person’s sensitive data with no pushback.
 These situations resulted in some pretty damning situations for online consumers.
-Federal lawmakers have balked at making waves of their own in regards to data privacy, but if history is any indication, when states begin passing laws that are outside the norm, the U.S. Congress typically acts to fill the breach.
+Federal lawmakers have balked at making waves of their own in regard to data privacy.
+However, if history is any indication, when states begin passing laws that are outside the norm, the U.S. Congress typically acts to fill the breach.